ava-labs/avalanche-hackathon/glitch/2023/connect-to-local-devnet-and-fund-the-wallet.eng.md

 websocket_rpc_c: ws://localhost:9650/ext/bc/C/ws
 ```

-Next Codes are some examples about local Avalanche network
+Following are some of the examples you can test the above local DEVNET:

 **To get the currenet node ID:**
 ```sh